rahulmysore23/rahulmysore23.github.io/content/blogs/startup-interview-and-defunct-process.md

 ## Lessons Learned: The Interview Was a Win, Regardless

 This interview was a rollercoaster of emotions.
 I went from feeling confident to panicking about zombie processes to finally fixing the issue.
 But you know what?
 It was a fantastic learning experience.
-I got to dive deep into process management in Linux, and I learned a lot about handling defunct processes.
-Plus, I can now confidently say that I’ve dealt with zombie processes—how many people can say that?

-Whether or not I get the job, I’m walking away with some valuable knowledge.
-And hey, at least I have a great story to tell.
-Wish me luck! 🤞

 ---